 David Mayernik is an artist, architect, educator and author.
 He has won numerous grants, awards and competitions, including the Gabriel Prize for research in France, the Steedman Competition Fellowship to the American Academy in Rome, and the International Competition for the Minnesota State Capitol Grounds (with then partner Thomas Norman Rajkovich of Evanston); that project won an Arthur Ross Award from the Classical America society.
 In 1995 he was named to the decennial list of the top 40 architects in the U.S. under 40 years old.
 He studied architecture at the University of Notre Dame, and studied fresco painting with renowned restorer Leonetto Tintori in Italy.
 He has taught at the New York Academy of Art, and is currently an Associate Professor with the University of Notre Dame’s School of Architecture.
-He is a Fellow of the American Academy in Rome (FAAR), the Royal Society for the Encouragement of Arts, Manufactures, and Commerce (FRSA), and a Member of INTBAU’s College of Traditional Practitioners.
+He is a Fellow of the American Academy in Rome (FAAR), the Royal Society for the Encouragement of Arts, Manufactures, and Commerce (FRSA), and was a Member of INTBAU’s College of Traditional Practitioners.

 David Mayernik has painted frescoes for the American Academy in Rome, the church of S. Cresci in Valcava (Tuscany), the church of S. Tommaso, Agra (Switzerland), and various buildings on the TASIS campus in Switzerland.
 He won the competition to paint the Palio for Lucca, Italy, in 2013.
 His plein air paintings have been exhibited internationally and published in American Artist and Fine Art Connoisseur magazines.
 He is the author of The Challenge of Emulation in Art and Architecture (Ashgate, UK) and Timeless Cities: An Architect’s Reflections on Renaissance Italy, (Westview Press, Icon Editions).